ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 ### Setting priors

-__We can also set priors for the hyperparameters by specifying them in the formula. `INLA` works with precision (tau = 1/Variance) so a very low precision corresponds to a very high variance by default.
+__We can also set priors for the hyperparameters (the parameters of the prior distribution) by specifying them in the formula. `INLA` works with precision (tau = 1/Variance) so a very low precision corresponds to a very high variance by default.
 Keep in mind that the priors need to be specified for the linear predictor of the model (so they need to be transformed according to the data distribution) in this case they follow a log gamma distribution (since it's a Poisson model).__

 ```R
 formula_p <- Scat_No ~ 1 + GS_Ratio +